AsherDeVries/pub-quiz/README.md

 ### REST

+The paragraph below lists each REST endpoint which can be accessed from the Quizzer's server.

-#### List categories
+#### List question categories

-List all categories which can be used in the quiz.
+List all the question's categories which can be used in the quiz.

 ```GET /categories```